Trees Provincetown

 Hello Dear Friends,

 Trees Provincetown is a community resource dedicated to planting and caring for trees in Provincetown and advocating for their protection and well-being.
 Our activities focus on working with the Tree Warden, the Tree Advisory Group, and the community to provide guidance and funding for the planting, protection and preservation of trees.
-With the climate crisis upon us, our work with trees becomes all the more important for the protection and preservation of the town itself.
+With the climate crisis upon us, our investment in trees in Provincetown becomes all the more important for the protection and preservation of the town itself.

 Hello Dear Friends,

 Trees Provincetown is a community resource dedicated to planting and caring for trees in Provincetown and advocating for their protection and well-being.
 Our activities focus on working with the Tree Warden, the Tree Advisory Group, and the community to provide guidance and funding for the planting, protection and preservation of trees.
-With the climate crisis upon us, our work with trees becomes all the more important for the protection and preservation of the town itself.
+With the climate crisis upon us, our investment in trees in Provincetown becomes all the more important for the protection and preservation of the town itself.

 Planting Trees

-We’re happy to report that, since we started planting trees in Provincetown, we’ve planted nearly 50 in all.
+Since we started planting trees in Provincetown in 2016, we’ve planted over 60 trees in all.
 We’ve planted specimen trees for community nonprofits like The Provincetown Theater and The Commons.
 We’ve planted shade trees on town properties like the school playground and Town Hall.
-We’ve planted several trees at affordable housing projects in Provincetown.
-We’ve even sponsored a memorial tree adoption.
+We’ve planted several trees at affordable housing projects in Provincetown and along public ways to provide shade.
 All of our plantings enhance the quality of life in Provincetown and help restore our tree canopy.

-We’re happy to report that, since we started planting trees in Provincetown, we’ve planted nearly 50 in all.
+Since we started planting trees in Provincetown in 2016, we’ve planted over 60 trees in all.
 We’ve planted specimen trees for community nonprofits like The Provincetown Theater and The Commons.
 We’ve planted shade trees on town properties like the school playground and Town Hall.
-We’ve planted several trees at affordable housing projects in Provincetown.
-We’ve even sponsored a memorial tree adoption.
+We’ve planted several trees at affordable housing projects in Provincetown and along public ways to provide shade.
 All of our plantings enhance the quality of life in Provincetown and help restore our tree canopy.

 Planting trees in town is our reason for being.
 Our mission becomes more challenging with the summer droughts and the increasing scarcity of public planting sites.
 But we remain committed.
+Trees are an essential infrastructure in our urban coastal environment.
 Every new community tree we plant helps restore the tree canopy we once had, protects against storm-water runoff and soil erosion, sequesters carbon, and reminds us that some of the most wondrous things alive are tall and green.

 Stewarding Trees

 We play a critical role in supporting the Tree Warden in stewardship of community trees.
-In 2024 this included preparing a Tree Watering Guide for DPW’s use in operating its tree watering truck and organizing an annual community tree assessment conducted by Ken MacPhee of Bartlett Tree Experts.
+In 2025 this included preparing a Tree Watering Guide for DPW’s use in operating its tree watering truck, and organizing an annual community tree assessment conducted by Ken MacPhee of Bartlett Tree Experts.

-We also are playing a leadership role in renovating the rows of pear and maple trees bordering the School Street Parking Lot on the West End.
+We have also continued to play a leadership role in renovating the pear and maple trees bordering the School Street Parking Lot on the West End.
 These trees, planted over 30 years ago, are in significant decline due to foliar disease and insufficient soil exposure to water and air.
 In late 2024 DPW removed the asphalt from around the eastern border and added new, amended soil and gravel to enable the roots to recover.
-Trees Provincetown will now fund fertilization and organic foliage treatment and pruning of these trees, work to be done by Bartlett in 2025.
+In 2025 Trees Provincetown funded pruning and fertilization of these trees, as well as organic foliage treatment.
 Renovation of the western border is under study.

 We play a critical role in supporting the Tree Warden in stewardship of community trees.
-In 2024 this included preparing a Tree Watering Guide for DPW’s use in operating its tree watering truck and organizing an annual community tree assessment conducted by Ken MacPhee of Bartlett Tree Experts.
+In 2025 this included preparing a Tree Watering Guide for DPW’s use in operating its tree watering truck, and organizing an annual community tree assessment conducted by Ken MacPhee of Bartlett Tree Experts.

-We also are playing a leadership role in renovating the rows of pear and maple trees bordering the School Street Parking Lot on the West End.
+We have also continued to play a leadership role in renovating the pear and maple trees bordering the School Street Parking Lot on the West End.
 These trees, planted over 30 years ago, are in significant decline due to foliar disease and insufficient soil exposure to water and air.
 In late 2024 DPW removed the asphalt from around the eastern border and added new, amended soil and gravel to enable the roots to recover.
-Trees Provincetown will now fund fertilization and organic foliage treatment and pruning of these trees, work to be done by Bartlett in 2025.
+In 2025 Trees Provincetown funded pruning and fertilization of these trees, as well as organic foliage treatment.
 Renovation of the western border is under study.

 By Tina M. Trudel, PhD, Certified Permaculture Designer